 Grant for his role as 'Joaquin', the cast, the crew and the directors won 'Best Web Drama' in the 1st Webby awards 2007 for "The West Side", directors Ryan Billborrow-Koo and Zachary Liebman.

 Grant serves as the elected vice president of Guild of Italian American Actors 2008-2021, and serves as the GIAA's VP delegate to the Associated Actors and Artistes of America.

 Carson Ferri-Grant was included in Who's Who in America, Who's Who in American Art, and Who's Who in the World editions beginning 2009.

-Grant for his role as 'Abramo Mangene' and cast won 'Best Ensemble', New York Television Competition 2010, for the feature film and web series pilot "Gelber and Manning in Pictures", director James Lester.
+In 2010, Grant won with the cast 'Best Ensemble', for his role as 'Abramo Mangene', in the New York Television Competition 2010, for the feature film and web series pilot "Gelber and Manning in Pictures", director James Lester.

 In 2017, Grant was the 'Yogi Namaste" in Emblem Health 2017 Campaign.

 In 2018, Grant moved to LA signing with CESD and Central Talent Agency.